-The minor log file contain full details of every single test case, each one in a separate file.
-This way the files should be easy to compare with previous test runs, even if the set of test cases change.
+The minor log files contain full details of every single test case, each one in a separate file.
+This way, it should be straightforward to compare the latest results to that of previous test runs, even if the set of test cases changes.
+If SASL is running, its logs will also be printed to the current minor log file by the cth_log_redirect built-in hook.